marneylc/hrms-pub/metabolights_pulldown/serverpull.md

 head 20100917_01_TomQC.csv
 ```

 I haven't scripted pulling down the entire study yet, and would appreciate that a bunch.
-There is a way to analyse an entire study with the HRMS code that uses the threading module in python which is already writeen by me and is in the HRMS repository with the file hrms_multithread.py.
+There is a way to analyse an entire study with the HRMS code that uses the threading module in python which is already writen by me and is in the HRMS repository with the file hrms_multithread.py.
 Also, there is a python library to do this whole FTP transfer via a python interpreter.
 The problem with running all of this in python is that it may occasionally leave threads open, so in the long run I will need to write an admin script to check for hanging threads.

+An example of what the process would look like when running HRMS on all .mzML files in a directory using 4 cores:
 ```unix
 cp /home/luke/github/hrms/hrms_multithread.py ./
 python hrms_multithread.py .mzML 4 # to use 4 cores